Thomas Gibson: Career

 Gibson started acting when he was nine years old, in children's theater.
 He appeared in Julian Wiles' Seize the Street: the Skateboard Musical, a Young Charleston Theater Company (now Charleston Stage) production.
 As a teenager, he began his classical theater training by becoming a member of the Young Charleston Theater Company and the Footlight Players, often performing at the historic Dock Street Theatre.
 During his time at College of Charleston, Gibson was an intern at the Alabama Shakespeare Festival.
 Gibson made his stage debut in David Hare's A Map of the World in the New York Shakespeare Festival.
 He subsequently appeared in more plays for producer Joe Papp, both in Public Theater and in Central Park.
 He worked on and off Broadway for the next 10 years in a range of plays by Shakespeare, Christopher Marlowe, Molière, Tennessee Williams, Howard Brenton, Romulus Linney, Noël Coward, and Alan Ball.
 Gibson also waited tables at Tavern on the Green.

 Gibson's first television appearance was in 1987, in a guest role on the legal drama Leg Work, followed by stints on the daytime dramas As the World Turns and Another World.
 In 1992, Gibson made his movie debut in Ron Howard's Far and Away, in which he portrayed Stephen Chase.
 Chase was the villainous rival of Joseph Donnelly (Tom Cruise) for Shannon Christie's (Nicole Kidman) affections.
 His next lead role was in 1993 as David, a gay waiter, in Denys Arcand's Love and Human Remains.
 Also in 1993, he played bisexual businessman misanthrope Beauchamp Day in the television version of Armistead Maupin's Tales of the City (1993).
 At the time, Tales of the City was highly controversial for its gay, transgender, bisexual, and drag-queen characters along with nudity, sexual situations, drug use, and explicit language.
 Gibson later reunited with Arcand in Stardom (2000).
 In 1999, Gibson had a supporting role in Stanley Kubrick's final film Eyes Wide Shut, where he was reunited with Cruise and Kidman.
 Gibson then returned to television, portraying Dr. Danny Nyland on the medical drama Chicago Hope from 1994 to 1998.
 From 1997 to 2002, Gibson portrayed Greg Montgomery in the sitcom Dharma & Greg, for which he was nominated twice for a Golden Globe Award.
+In 2001, he directed two episodes in the final season of Dharma & Greg.
 After Dharma & Greg, Gibson appeared in various TV movies.

+Most recently, Gibson starred in a play Henry Johnson which made its premiere in April 2025 at Chicago's Victory Gardens Theater.